Code-Institute-Submissions/ocassidydev-blackjack_SepResub/README.md

 - HTML
   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Focassidydev.github.io%2Fnanonow%2Findex.html), with exception to one warning regarding the use of a label in an anchor tag (which was necessary for it to work as intended)
 - CSS
-  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Focassidydev.github.io%2Fnanonow%2Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)
+  - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Focassidydev.github.io%2Fblackjack%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

 &nbsp;
 ### Unfixed Bugs

-   - On certain small viewports, the card slots show up as taking more space than the page width and one ends up getting displaced below the others, despite this not being the case on other similarily size viewports and in dev tools.
    - Some pages on the site have a lower than desired lighthouse performance score (materials - 88, applications - 78).
 This is likely due to the quantity of images in the site and a lack of complete optimisation of image formats.
 This may cause slower loading times.

 &nbsp;